Stand up Comedy in India is Booming in 2019.

 So happy for you.

-But aside from the bromance, the main reason I dropped CPK on this list is because….he holds the record in Indian comedy for most viral video over an hour.
+But aside from the bromance, the main reason I dropped CPK on this list is that….he holds the record in Indian comedy for most viral video over an hour.

 BRO!!!!
 ONE HOUR!?!?!